univstats

 Special Learning Opportunities

-Rockford University does not offer online classes (distance learning opportunities) for any degree program.
-The school provides teacher certification and study abroad - opportunity which a student completes part of the college program studying in another country programs to its students.
+The school has teacher certification and study abroad - opportunity which a student completes part of the college program studying in another country programs to its students.
 It also offers weekend/evening classes which is a program that allows students to take a complete course of study and attend classes only on weekends or only in evenings.

 Special Learning Opportunities